I hated sending my son off to school without a proper breakfast so I came up with these Pumpkin Spice Muffins to get him through his morning.

-I hate sending my son off to school without a proper breakfast, but with his teenage “need to sleep” trumping his “need to eat” (“No, mom, I’m fine, I’m not hungry”); I find it necessary to come up with some new ways to get some healthier food into him.
+When my son was younger, I hated sending my son off to school without a proper breakfast, but with his teenage “need to sleep” trumping his “need to eat” (“No, mom, I’m fine, I’m not hungry”); I found it necessary to come up with some new ways to get some healthier food into him.
+Something he could grab and go.
+And something he would actually eat.

 And no, Trevor, chips are not “healthy” food, even if they are cooked in 100% pure vegetable oil.